 - Maintain a positive relationship with other members of the Board, library Friends and Foundation.

-- Call to the attention of the Board any issues that may effect the Library
+- Call to the attention of the Board any issues that may affect the Library.

 - Not use their Trustee status for private gain.
 Not receive a salary or other compensation for services as a Trustee, but necessary traveling and subsistence expenses actually incurred may be paid from the public library fund.